There Is A Better Way To Get It Paid.

 A newer scholarship website, RaiseMe, is also being utilized by Florida Atlantic University.
 RaiseMe is a website for high school students; students can log their achievements in high school and earn micro-scholarships.
 The values of the Micro-scholarships vary from college to college, but they can add up.
-More information about RaiseMe and FAU can be found here.
+More information about RaiseMe.

 The Office of Undergraduate admissions at FAU offers several merit or need-based scholarships, however, they can be competitive.
-More information on scholarships offered through FAU can be found here.
+More information on scholarships offered through FAU.
 Make sure to check all the requirements and deadlines for each scholarship, as some apply only to certain degree programs.
-FAU also has scholarships that are only available to incoming freshman, these can be found here.
+FAU also has scholarships that are only available to incoming freshmen.

 Each college within FAU offers scholarships, links can be found below.